 How long does it take for a yeast intolerance to show?

-A food intolerance occurs when your body mistakes a harmless food protein as a threat and produces IgG antibodies – which may result in inflammation and discomfort.
-It is thought that symptoms of a food intolerance are likely to occur in a delayed fashion, typically between 2 to 72 hours.
+A food intolerance* occurs when your body mistakes a harmless food protein as a threat and produces IgG antibodies – which may result in inflammation and discomfort.
+Yeast intolerance symptoms can be delayed – though it varies, sometimes it can take up to 72 hours for symptoms to show.

-Stress, medication, an unhealthy diet or the contraction of an infection can initially spark a yeast intolerance and, over a number of years, this can develop and progress in the body.
+Stress, medication, an unhealthy diet or contracting an infection can initially spark a yeast intolerance and, over a number of years, this can develop and progress in the body.

-What is the difference between an elimination diet for a yeast intolerance and the Candida diet?
+Is an elimination diet for a yeast intolerance the same as the Candida diet?

 The ‘Candida Diet’ focuses on trying to reduce natural yeasts from the body.
-Candida albicans is a normal part of your gut flora and can also be found in the mouth.
-However, a large consumption of sugar, alcohol and processed foods or an impaired immune system can destabilise your flora and Candida growth can spread.
+Candida albicans is a normal part of your gut flora and can also be found in the mouth and on the skin.
+However, an impaired immune system or consuming high levels of sugar, alcohol and processed foods can destabilise your flora and Candida can spread and overgrow.

 This Candida overgrowth can show external symptoms, such as a reoccurring yeast infection, a white coating on the tongue and, in time, could lead to “leaky gut syndrome”.
-A “Candida cleanse”, which focuses on eliminating a wide range of ingredients from your diet can often be challenging and restrictive, including sugars, non-glutinous grains, dairy and fermented, processed foods.
+A “Candida cleanse”, which focuses on eliminating a wide range of ingredients from your diet, can often be challenging and restrictive, cutting out sugars, non-glutinous grains, dairy and fermented, processed foods.

-The eating plan for a yeast intolerance, although similar, is less rigid and does not avoid as many foods.
-Addressing a yeast intolerance mainly focussing on removing yeast-containing foods and drinks from the diet that can be triggering inflammation in the body.
+A yeast intolerance diet, although similar, is less rigid and does not avoid as many foods.
+Addressing a yeast intolerance involves mainly focussing on removing yeast-containing foods and drinks from the diet that might be triggering inflammation or symptoms in the body.